 Fun fact: Did you know that Fronteira Palace garden was one of the chosen to appear on the top 250 list, in the prestigious book “The Gardener”s Garden”? – from: Heart of Everywhere

 What was once the main altar now houses an archaeological museum.
 Here you’ll discover an assortment of strange and striking pieces, including; South America mummies, shrunken heads, and impressive tiled art.
-And if you’re looking for the best time to visit, try visiting in the late afternoon, between 3 – 5pm, and you’ll have the place to yourself! – from: The World As I See It
+And if you’re looking for the best time to visit, try visiting in the late afternoon, between 3 – 5pm, and you’ll have the place to yourself!
+A visit here is definitely one of the top things to do in Lisbon. – from: The World As I See It

 Wander Down The Pink Street

 Cais do Sodre, located near the old port used to be the red-light district of Lisbon.
 The daily business consisted of thieves, weird guys lurking around and prostitutes.
-Fortunately, this has changed, well, almost: There are still night clubs, bars and drunk people that walk around at night, however, the area had a huge revival in 2011: Rua Nova da Carvalho was painted pink and became one of the hotspots for tourists that are looking for creative pictures.
-To be honest, the color looks a bit kitschy and even unreal.
-Though, it’s something you will not find in every city.
-Since then the shabby places made space for fancy and cozy restaurants, bars and taverns.
+Fortunately, this has changed, well, almost: There are still nightclubs, bars and drunk people that walk around at night, however, the area had a huge revival in 2011: Rua Nova da Carvalho was painted pink and became one of the hotspots for tourists that are looking for creative pictures.
+To be honest, the colour looks a bit kitschy and even unreal, but taking photos here is still one of the top things to do in Lisbon.
+Today, the once shabby places have made space for fancy and cozy restaurants, bars and taverns.
 Cais do Sodre has become one of the most popular areas of Lisbon in such a short time that some locals even call it a «rebirth».
 The Pink street is located extremely close to the city center and is reachable by walking in under 10 minutes from the Commerce Square or, even better, in three minutes after a meal in the TimeOut Market. -from Michael Gerber

 The LX Factory